-The use of knowledge and aptitude tests are mainly used to in order to shortlist the potential job candidates and it has been a basic standard practice among every recruiter.
-That is why; aptitude tests have become a very integral part of recruitment process these days.
+The career test is mainly used in order to shortlist the potential job candidates and it has been a basic standard practice among every recruiter.
+That is why; aptitude and personality tests have become a very integral part of the recruitment process these days.

 Whenever there is a job vacancy, a lot of potential candidates apply for it.
 So, pre-screening for the applicants has become very important so that the huge number of applicants can be cut down to a manageable size and they can go ahead to the next level of interview process.

 What is the accuracy rate of the Aptitude Tests?

 They mainly provide any company an opportunity so that they can make an informed decision during the recruitment process.
 As there are many applicants who have applied for one single position in a particular job, making a comparison among them (to find out who is better) is very important.
 There lies the importance of aptitude tests.
 This test actually assess upon many factors which becomes very crucial in terms of choosing the right candidate.
 By conducting this test, a recruiter can assess the applicant’s ability to solve any problem with proper reasoning.